beejjorgensen/cs344_curriculum/week01/project-1.md

 ### 6: Grepping Part 2

-Write a shell script called `findlink` that takes a URL as an argument and prints the lines that match an anchor tag, one beginning with `<a`.
+Write a shell script called `findlink` that takes a URL as an argument and prints the lines that match an anchor tag, that is, tags beginning with `<a`.
 Don't forget the single quotes around that regex!

 ## What to turn in